pyros-dev/Pitch/PITCHME.md

 @ul[spaced]
 - You depend on the surrounding network infrastructure.
+- But this let IT/Network people do what they do best.
 @ulend

 Note:

-- not only on the robot, but in the environment...
+- Environment changes often when you are a mobile robot...
-- Note : It is the same for your mobile phone, nothing new.
+- But it is the same for your mobile phone, nothing new.

 ---